zeritti/prometheus-community-helm-charts/charts/prometheus/README.md

 #### To 28.0

+This release requires Kubernetes version 1.25+.

-In this release default scrape configs previously defined in field `serverFiles."prometheus.yml".scrape_configs` (array) have been moved in the new field `scrapeConfigs` (map).
+Scrape configs previously defined in field `serverFiles."prometheus.yml".scrape_configs` (array) have been moved in the new field `scrapeConfigs` (map).
 The contents of the scrape configs have not changed.

 Each scrape config can be disabled by setting `enabled` to _false_.
 A scrape config expects native Prometheus' configuration.

 Further scrape configs can be inserted as new keys whereby these get enabled by default.
-Each key becomes the default value of the `job_name` field.
+Each key becomes the default value of `job_name`.
 Field `extraScrapeConfigs` can still be used for additional scrape configs and is not affected by the change.

-Using the new field is not mandatory, `serverFiles."prometheus.yml".scrape_configs` works in the same way as before but is unset by default.
-Users wishing to continue using this field should unset `scrapeConfigs`:
+Using the new field is not mandatory, `serverFiles."prometheus.yml".scrape_configs` works in the same way as before but is _unset_ by default.
+Users wishing to continue using this field should unset `scrapeConfigs` before upgrading:

 ```yaml
 scrapeConfigs: null
 ```

-Similarly, if users wish to make use of the new field but have modified the previous default scrape configs - the modifications should be transferred in `scrapeConfigs` and the previous scrape configs removed.
+Similarly, users who wish to make use of the new field but have modified the previous default scrape configs - the modifications should be transferred in `scrapeConfigs` and the previous scrape configs removed.

 #### To 27.0